Detecting Lockbit 3.0 ransomware with Wazuh

 valhallaAPI

-> pip install valhallaAPI
+module:> pip install valhallaAPI

 download_yara_rules.py

-from valhallaAPI.valhalla import ValhallaAPI v = ValhallaAPI(api_key="1111111111111111111111111111111111111111111111111111111111111111") response = v.get_rules_text() with open('yara_rules.yar', 'w') as fh: fh.write(response)
+:from valhallaAPI.valhalla import ValhallaAPI v = ValhallaAPI(api_key="1111111111111111111111111111111111111111111111111111111111111111") response = v.get_rules_text() with open('yara_rules.yar', 'w') as fh: fh.write(response)

 C:\Program Files (x86)\ossec-agent\active-response\bin\yara\rules\

-> python.exe download_yara_rules.py > mkdir 'C:\Program Files (x86)\ossec-agent\active-response\bin\yara\rules\' > cp yara_rules.yar 'C:\Program Files (x86)\ossec-agent\active-response\bin\yara\rules\'
+directory:> python.exe download_yara_rules.py > mkdir 'C:\Program Files (x86)\ossec-agent\active-response\bin\yara\rules\' > cp yara_rules.yar 'C:\Program Files (x86)\ossec-agent\active-response\bin\yara\rules\'

 C:\Program Files (x86)\ossec-agent\active-response\bin\yara\rules\yara_rules.yar

-import "console" rule RANSOM_Lockbit_Black_Packer : Ransomware { meta: author = "SECUINFRA Falcon Team" description = "Detects the packer used by Lockbit Black (Version 3)" reference = "https://twitter.com/vxunderground/status/1543661557883740161" date = "2022-07-04" tlp = "WHITE" yarahub_uuid = "de99eca0-9502-4942-a30a-b3f9303953e3" yarahub_reference_md5 = "38745539b71cf201bb502437f891d799" yarahub_license = "CC BY 4.0" yarahub_rule_matching_tlp = "TLP:WHITE" yarahub_rule_sharing_tlp = "TLP:WHITE" yarahub_author_twitter = "@SI_FalconTeam" hash0 = "80e8defa5377018b093b5b90de0f2957f7062144c83a09a56bba1fe4eda932ce" hash1 = "506f3b12853375a1fbbf85c82ddf13341cf941c5acd4a39a51d6addf145a7a51" hash2 = "d61af007f6c792b8fb6c677143b7d0e2533394e28c50737588e40da475c040ee" strings: $sectionname0 = ".rdata$zzzdbg" ascii $sectionname1 = ".xyz" ascii fullword // hash checks $check0 = {3d 75 80 91 76 ?? ??
+file to detect the Lockbit 3.0 Ransomware:import "console" rule RANSOM_Lockbit_Black_Packer : Ransomware { meta: author = "SECUINFRA Falcon Team" description = "Detects the packer used by Lockbit Black (Version 3)" reference = "https://twitter.com/vxunderground/status/1543661557883740161" date = "2022-07-04" tlp = "WHITE" yarahub_uuid = "de99eca0-9502-4942-a30a-b3f9303953e3" yarahub_reference_md5 = "38745539b71cf201bb502437f891d799" yarahub_license = "CC BY 4.0" yarahub_rule_matching_tlp = "TLP:WHITE" yarahub_rule_sharing_tlp = "TLP:WHITE" yarahub_author_twitter = "@SI_FalconTeam" hash0 = "80e8defa5377018b093b5b90de0f2957f7062144c83a09a56bba1fe4eda932ce" hash1 = "506f3b12853375a1fbbf85c82ddf13341cf941c5acd4a39a51d6addf145a7a51" hash2 = "d61af007f6c792b8fb6c677143b7d0e2533394e28c50737588e40da475c040ee" strings: $sectionname0 = ".rdata$zzzdbg" ascii $sectionname1 = ".xyz" ascii fullword // hash checks $check0 = {3d 75 80 91 76 ?? ??
 3d 1b a4 04 00 ?? ??
 3d 9b b4 84 0b} $check1 = {3d 75 ba 0e 64} // hex/ascii calculations $asciiCalc = {66 83 f8 41 ?? ??
 66 83 f8 46 ?? ??
 66 83 e8 37} condition: uint16(0) == 0x5a4d and filesize > 111KB // Size on Disk/1.5 and filesize < 270KB // Size of Image*1.5 and all of ($sectionname*) and any of ($check*) and $asciiCalc and for any i in (0..pe.number_of_sections - 1): (math.entropy(pe.sections[i].raw_data_offset, pe.sections[i].raw_data_size) > 7.9 and (pe.sections[i].name == ".text" or pe.sections[i].name == ".data" or pe.sections[i].name == ".pdata")//) // console requires Yara 4.2.0.
 For older versions uncomment closing bracket above und comment out the line below and console.log("High Entropy section found:", pe.sections[i].name)) }

 5. Create the yara.bat